 Hi!
 I’m in my fifth and final year of a Ph.D. in Statistics at The Wharton School, University of Pennsylvania where I’m under the supervision of Michael Kearns and Aaron Roth.
 I’m supported by a 2017 NSF Graduate Fellowship .
 My primary research (Google Scholar) is on algorithmic fairness and differential privacy.
 More generally, I am interested in all mathematical aspects of machine learning and artificial intelligence.
 I like to design algorithms I can turn into code, some of which can be found here .

 I graduated with a math degree from Harvard in 2015.
-Outside of research I am a co-founder and Chief Data Scientist of Welligence, a fintech company focused on the energy sector.
+Outside of research I am a co-founder of Welligence, a fintech company focused on the energy sector and backed by Quantum Energy Partners.
 I was named to the Forbes 30 under 30 list in the Energy category in 2019.

 Research – Differential Privacy | Fairness in Machine Learning